CCRI-Cyberknights/stemday_2025/challenges/03_ROT13/README.md

 📂 Files in this folder:
 - `cipher.txt` – The scrambled message.
-- `decode_rot13.sh` – A helper script that guides you through decoding.
 - (The decoded result will be saved as `decoded_output.txt`.)

 💡 **Hint:** The flag will stand out in the format **CCRI-AAAA-1111**.